By Johnny Jet – Original Article

 Least favorite food: Mayonnaise—I detest it.
 Detest.
 Did I mention that I detest mayonnaise?

-Drink of choice (in the air and on the ground): In the air: water, water & more water—combination of flat & sparkling.
+Drink of choice (in the air and on the ground): In the air: water, water & more water—a combination of flat & sparkling.
 On the ground, water + wine, although I always start each day off with hot water, lemon, cayenne, turmeric & a touch of honey to keep my system aligned.

 Favorite travel show(s): Anthony Bourdain always entertains & keeps it real.